masaiful/masaity/src/posts/accessibility-notes-1.md

 ## Automated Checking Tools

 I really like [Accessibility Insights, by Microsoft](https://accessibilityinsights.io/).
 They have an automatic mode, that scans a page and outlines common issues.
+It can also visualise things like Heading Order and so on.

-Perhaps more interesting, they also have a manual mode, that gives you a checklist to go through.
-It can also visualise things like Heading Order and so on.I think the manual mode is a great way to build an intuition about accessibility!
+Perhaps more interesting, the tool has a [manual mode, Assessment](https://accessibilityinsights.io/docs/en/web/getstarted/assessment), that gives you a checklist to go through.
+I think the manual mode is a great way to build an intuition about accessibility!

 ## On Testing with Screen Readers